NorthPark Neuropathy & Wellness

 Ultrasound

-Ultrasound uses high-frequency sound waves to apply deep heat to injured soft tissues, including muscle strains, ligaments sprains, and tendinitis.
+Ultrasound uses high-frequency sound waves to apply deep heat to injured soft tissues, including muscle strains, ligament sprains, and tendinitis.

 Hot and cold